mauricioszabo/matchbox/README.md

 Matcher is an extensible Clojure pattern matching library.
 It intends to be simple, extensible, powerful, and idiomatic - for example, `match` syntax is almost the same of `cond`, so no surprises here.

-The important keywords are **simple** - _matcher_ depends on `core.unify`, so all variable bindings are very simple, and all matchers are just curried functions, so they are partially evaluated every time, so no magic - and **extensible** - there are _no_ "built-in matchers - everything must be or a single value or a function.
-No strange huge and un-debuggable macros to deconstruct matchers.
+The important keywords are:

+* **simple** - _matcher_ uses the same format as `core.unify`, so variable bindings are the same as unify (?a, ?b, etc), and all matchers are just curried functions, so they are partially evaluated every time (no magic involved)

+* **extensible** - there are _no_ "built-in matchers - everything must be or a single value or a function.
+No strange, huge and un-debuggable macros to deconstruct matchers.

 ## Usage